kubeflow/spark-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MetricsPropertiesFile is the address of file metrics.properties for configuring the Spark metric system.
+<p>MetricsPropertiesFile is the container local path of file metrics.properties for configuring the Spark metric system.
 If not specified, value /etc/metrics/conf/metrics.properties will be used.</p>
 </td>
 </tr>